Memory Commands

 # Quick capture

-kernle -a claire raw "Need to look into caching strategy"
+kernle -s my-project raw "Need to look into caching strategy"

 # With tags

-kernle -a claire raw "API response time is 200ms avg" --tags "performance,api"
+kernle -s my-project raw "API response time is 200ms avg" --tags "performance,api"

 List